Fan Fic / Yu-Gi-Oh! The Thousand Year Door

 Yu-Gi-Oh!
 The Thousand Year Door

-is a fanfiction written by Cyber Commander.
+is a fanfiction written by Occam Razor.
 A remake of the fic, using updated rules and info, which is now complete, can be found here

 .
 Although it takes place in the Yu-Gi-Oh! world, virtually every character is an OC of some kind.
 The entire plot references Paper Mario: The Thousand-Year Door